relston/mark/README.md

 > "Markdown is still the best format for feeding into language models" <br/> - Simon Willison (co-creator of Django)

-Why Markdown + GPT?
-For a full rundown of the benefits and use cases, check out [Introducing 'Mark', a Markdown CLI tool for GPT4o](https://relston.github.io/markdown/gpt4o/cli/2024/06/07/introducing-mark.html)
+Why Markdown + LLMs?
+For a full rundown of the benefits and use cases, check out [Introducing 'Mark', a Markdown CLI tool for LLMs](https://relston.github.io/markdown/gpt4o/cli/2024/06/07/introducing-mark.html)

 ## Key Features
 - Interact with LLMs using Markdown
-- Visual recognition of markdown image references via GPT4o
+- Visual recognition of markdown image references via multi-modal LLMs
 - Local and remote links are scraped for context
-- GPT responses appended directly into Markdown files
+- LLM responses appended directly into Markdown files
 - `stdin` and `stdout` support for piping
 - Support for Image Generation